JoinWebZero/hackathons/ethdenver-2025/dorahacks/dorahacks-submission-part2-details.md

 ### Prize

 * What is the Bounty Prize?
-    * **Answer:** The winner will receive a marketing campaign valued at $1,000 to drive users to their application driven by Cere's Telegram Engagement bot which will create a campaign with custom quest(s) that will use data wallet integration done by the winning team to verify if a certain action was performed in the dApp.
+    * **Answer:** The winner (1st) will receive a marketing campaign valued at $500, the runner-up (2nd)  and 3rd place will receive a marketing campaign valued at $300 and $200 respectively, that they may use to drive users to their application driven by Cere's Telegram Engagement bot which will create a campaign with custom quest(s) that will use data wallet integration done by the winning team to verify if a certain action was performed in the dApp.
 However these event triggers are not limited to our Telegram Mini App, they are also the basis for our AI Agent Orchestration tool, which means you'll be able to run open-source ML/AI Agents on the data you store in the data wallet of the users.
 Completely secure & respecting the privacy of the user 🔥

 * Who can win the prizes?
     * **Answer:** Team members that fully sign up to the Bounty on DoraHacks, and that satisfy the [Judging Panel (Mandatory + Scored Judging Criteria)](#judging-mandatory), the Minimum Submission Requirements, and any other requirements specified by the Bounty Sponsor.